Ks577/horror-movie-age-gate-flutter/README.md

 ## Demo

-⏳ GIFs may take a few seconds to load
+⏳ GIFs may take a few seconds to load.
 If they don't appear immediately - refresh the page.

 *Age 16*